faefux/Catacylsm-Faction/README.md

 -Name Faction
 -Flesh out warehouse
 -Add other faction buildings to appear as the faction expands with your help.

     --Hunting camp.
     --Take Over Prison.

 -Add more interesting missions than just fetch quests.

-   --Missions to upgrade warehouse aesthetically as well as the security of the building.
+   --Missions to upgrade warehouse aesthetically as well as the security of the building

    --Assassinate a member of the Old Guard (Possibly representative in the Free Merchants building).

    --Find Lost Friends.

 -Add other mostly written NPCs